borispopicbusiness/orvix-infra/README.md

     server@server-k8s-vms:~$

 This cluster is used to test deployments, run microservices, and experiment with infrastructure configurations in a controlled environment.
-Although, my portfolio application, Orvix, is still inactive, I am planning to the kubernetes cluster for its production deployment.
+Although, my portfolio application, Orvix, is still inactive, I am planning to use the kubernetes cluster for its production deployment.

 ## CI/CD organization